 Perhaps you might want to make a copy of the information form for another relative, friends or neighbours.

-We will never share your information with anyone else, unless as a part of a live investigation it is necessary to do so to safeguard someone.
+The Police and rescue teams will never share your information with anyone else, unless as a part of a live investigation it is necessary to do so to safeguard someone.

 Applications can be made to join the team in a support role (Operational Support) or as a hill going (Search and Rescue) member.